practicalli/clojure/data-structures/list.md

 (list :fred :barney :fred)
 ```

+> #### Hint::First element of a list is a function call
-> **Commnet** As you read about the List data structure, remember that the first element of a list is evaluated as a function call.
+> The first element of a list is evaluated as a function call, unless the list is wrapped in a quote function

 We can create a list using the `list` function